How long should a sprint be when using AI to write stories?

 Kanban-with-AI is roughly equivalent to 1-week-sprints-with-AI in throughput, but the social dynamics are different.
 Sprints create natural retrospective moments; Kanban requires the team to manufacture them.
 If your team is disciplined, Kanban is fine.
 If you need the retro anchor, stay on weekly sprints.

-The honest summary: 2-week sprints became standard for good reasons that AI is now unwinding.
+The takeaway: 2-week sprints became standard for good reasons that AI is now unwinding.
 1-week sprints with AI are the new default for teams of 4-25 engineers.
 Go to 2-week only if cross-team sync demands it or if your work units genuinely don't fit.